LaGGgggg/Ask-and-answer/README.md

 ## View question page

-On the view question page, you can see the question data (Title, text, creation date, author and number of likes.), comments (Their data is similar to the question data.), as well as a field for creating them (There is a uniqueness check, points are awarded for creating a comment.).
+On the view question page, you can see the question data (Title, text, creation date, author name and number of likes.), comments (Their data is similar to the question data.), as well as a field for creating them (There is a uniqueness check, points are awarded for creating a comment.).
 You can like the question and comments (you can remove the like by pressing the button again.), this is done with ajax.